 Think of a good Merlot, and Masseto should come to mind.
 If it doesn’t, then it probably will once you’ve sampled the brand.
 Its 2016 release is a seamless wine that’s super concentrated without being overbearing.
 It’s dark, sumptuous, and expressive; perfect for those who enjoy a dark red wine with an intense aroma.
 The 2016 combines rich and silky tannins with notes of dark fruit, spice, sweet tobacco, and black cherry.

-A solid wine, it’s reminiscent of Masseto’s 2001 release and is best held onto until 2023 to enjoy the wide range of flavors.
+A solid wine, it’s reminiscent of Masseto’s 2001 release and is best held onto for a couple of years to enjoy the wide range of flavors.
 This 100 percent Merlot was aged for two years in oak barrels and is polished on the nose with a delicious finish.
-It’s a wine with plenty of structure with a bright and vibrant acidity.
+It’s a wine with plenty of structure with bright and vibrant acidity.